jasonmp248/Basic-Python-Analysis-NFL-Stats/Pandas Notebooks/readme.md

 This folder will contain my practice notebooks for analyzing NFL stats.
-Because I'm still learning, some coding practices found may seem mediocre at best.
+Because I'm still learning, some coding practices found may seem rudimentary at best.
-Hopefully, progression can be shown as practices go from terrible to passable over time!
+My goal is to show progression in skills over time.